+.25 unit

-.25 unit RM175 The American Southwest: The Heritage and the Variety An interdisciplinary and intercultural introduction to the heritage of the American Southwest: its histories, its peoples, its cultures, its conflicting ethnic demands and common social problems.
+RM175 The American Southwest: The Heritage and the Variety

+An interdisciplinary and intercultural introduction to the heritage of the American Southwest: its histories, its peoples, its cultures, its conflicting ethnic demands and common social problems.
 Through the use of a variety of anthropological, historical, and literary materials, the seminar examines the major Southwestern cultures in isolation and in relation to one another.
 No prerequisites.
+(Not offered 2018-19).

+1 unit

-(Not offered 2017-18).
-1 unit RM182 Prejudice and Intergroup Relations What are racism and sexism?
+RM182 Prejudice and Intergroup Relations

+What are racism and sexism?
 Why are people prejudiced?
 What can be done to improve the strained relationship between groups?
 This course will introduce students to various frameworks for understanding prejudice, intergroup perception/relations, and the management of conflict between social groups.
 Students will examine case studies, psychology theories, and will think about their own perceptions of and interactions with people from different social groups.
 Students will also reflect on the notions of multiculturalism and social justice.
-(Proposed cross-listing with American Cultural Studies.)
 Meets the Critical Perspectives: Social Inequality requirement.

+1 unit - Chan

-(Not offered 2017-18).
-1 unit RM183 Community Organizations in the Southwest (Not offered 2017-18).
+RM183 Community Organizations in the Southwest

+(Not offered 2018-19).